roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 Updating *SangerRead* quality trimming parameters
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 In the previous :ref:`Creating *SangerRead* instance from **AB1**` part, the constructor function applies the quality trimming parameters to the read.
-After creating the *SangerRead* instance, users can change the trimming parameters by running :code:`updateQualityParam` function which will change the *QualityReport* instance inside the *SangerRead* and update frameshift amino acid sequences.
+These parameters are not fixed.
+After instance creation, users can run :code:`updateQualityParam` function which will change the *QualityReport* instance inside the *SangerRead* and update frameshift amino acid sequences.

 .. code-block:: R